 Specialist Training Program (STP) funding

-The Specialist Training Program is a funding initiative from the Australian Government Department of Health to establish and support a variety of new training posts in expanded settings.
+The Specialist Training Program is a funding initiative from the Australian Government Department of Health and Aged Care to establish and support a variety of new training posts in expanded settings.

-support quality training posts that build the overall training capacity in the system, by extending specialist training into new ‘expanded’ healthcare settings
+Offering a greater diversity of training settings will support quality training posts that build the overall training capacity in the system, as well as contribute to improving medical workforce distribution.

 Priority settings for the 2022–2025 funding period include:

 eligible private sector settings that do not derive operational funding directly from a State or Territory Government

 settings located in Australian Standard ASGS RA 2–5

 Non-hospital settings (including Aged Care, Community Health and Aboriginal Medical Services)